Updated May 30, 2023

 Introduction to Estimate Template in Excel

 The Estimate template provides a huge amount of high level of information.
-The information must be in an organized manner that is constant in the entire document.
+The information must be in an organized manner that is constant throughout the entire document.
 It must be easy to read.
 And should be readable so that we can understand.
 It must clearly say what the information in the project is.
-Generally, the Estimate generally contains the WBS items.
-The items in the WBS must have a specific description so that they can be understandable to others.
-The items which are used must be present in an orderly way.
-These must be present at the hierarchy level so that we can easily identify the items under the specific department.
-The items which are at the top have the highest cost, and the work levels under it are low.
+Generally, the Estimate contains the WBS items.
+The items in the WBS must have a specific description to be understandable to others.
+The items which are used must be presented in an orderly way.
+These must be present at the hierarchy level to easily identify the items under the specific department.
+The items at the top have the highest cost, and the work levels under them are low.
 This procedure tells us that the cost is made according to the workflow and the market’s cost.
 Due to this, we can easily know how the cost is estimated from the available items.

-Each item in the template must contain the information in the Cost Estimate of a project.
+Each item in the template must contain the information in the project’s Cost Estimate.
 The Estimate should include most information about the items and how the cost was made on the work.
 An estimate of the items should tell us how to calculate the estimate and the procedure used.
 It may also contain information about the vendor quotes.
-Is there any previous experience, same as our project, unit pricing, salary rates, and all the other information obtained from the estimate template.
+Is there any previous experience, like our project, unit pricing, salary rates, and all the other information obtained from the estimate template.

 - Category: It describes the category cost of the business.

 - Indirect cost: It describes the indirect cost of money.